EHRI/manuals/README.md

 overview page of the project/repository.

-In this **manuals repository** links to these external sites and additional documentation can be found, grouped in folders on a per-project base.
+In this **manuals repository** links to these external sites and additional documentation, grouped in folders per-project, per-component or per-application.

 - [Metadata Publishing Tool (MPT)](https://github.com/EHRI/manuals/tree/master/MPT)
 Metadata Publishing Tool (MPT) is an application for publishing resources in conformance with the [ResourceSync Framework Specification](http://www.openarchives.org/rs/resourcesync).

+___
+*If you add new folders to this repository, please add a link to the new folder and a short description in this README.*